Program Description and Outcomes

 We offer small, experiential classes that rarely involve more than eight to ten students.
 Our dynamic and student-focused faculty members have been the recipients of national ACES awards, along with numerous other honors at the regional, state, university, college, and department levels.
 Students receive constant feedback and supervision throughout their training.
 We place great emphasis on personal and professional growth and the practical application of skills at our on-campus practicum and community-based internship sites.

-During the 2012-2013 academic year, 22 students were enrolled in the School Counseling Program at James Madison University.
-The total number of graduates during this academic year was seven.
+During the 2014-2015 academic year, 17 students were enrolled in the School Counseling Program at James Madison University.
+The total number of graduates during this academic year was ten.
 In recent years, we have typically admitted nine or ten students into the School Counseling Program each summer session.
 Our full-time students complete the program in two calendar years and our part-time students usually complete the program in four calendar years.
 Our combined completion rate for full-time and part-time students in the School Counseling Program is 90%.
-Our 48-credit-hour curriculum fulfills all the coursework, practicum, and internship requirements in order to qualify as a Licensed School Counselor in the Commonwealth of Virginia.
+Our 54-credit-hour curriculum fulfills all the coursework, practicum, and internship requirements in order to qualify as a Licensed School Counselor in the Commonwealth of Virginia.
 Therefore, 100% of the School Counseling graduates automatically qualify for licensure.
 Eighty-five percent of the alumni who reported their employment status to the program are employed in an occupation that is closely related to school counseling.